 Me: “Yes, you’re super-intelligent.
-Yes, you’re super-important.
-Yes, you’re definitely capable.
+You’re super-important.
+You’re definitely capable.
 Yes, I love you with all my heart, and would never, ever want to live without you.
 My love, ADHD has nothing to do with your intelligence, importance, desire, or capability.
 ADHD means that you can’t always make your intelligence work when you want it to work.”

 Sigh.
 My husband still didn’t get it.
 Okay, well.
 Now what do I do?

 Stop Banging Your Head Against the Wall

 When we as partners of adults with ADHD hit the wall of denial, it’s very, very tempting to bang our heads against that wall.